kvaps/flexvolume-qemu-nbd/README.md

 ## Requirements

 * Kubernetes: >=1.9 version

+* loop mode requirements:
   * Common filesystem mounted on each node in one place

+* qemu-nbd mode requirements:
+  * Common filesystem mounted on each node in one place
+  * `qemu-img` and `qemu-nbd` installed in the system

+* sheepdog mode requirements:
+  * Sheepdog cluster
+  * `dog`, `qemu-img` and `qemu-nbd` installed in the system

 ## Limitations

+* Only raw images currently supported.
 * Each volume will formatted with simple file system, so only one pod can use it in r/w mode.

 ## Quick start